purcelba/jekyll-now/_posts/2017-6-6-Kaggle-airbnb.md

     <font size="2"><b>Figure 4.</b> Non-zero regression coefficients used to predict users who did or did not book with Airbnb identified with L1-regularized logistic regression.
 Positive coefficients indicate a positive relationship with probability of booking.  </font>
 </p>

-# Predicting booking destinations:
+# Predicting Booking Destinations:

 I evaluated three algorithms for the multiclass classification problem of predicting the actual country destination of that the users booked.
 For model comparison, I used macro-averaged auROC which combines auROC for each class with equal weight regardless of the number of observations.
 I used confusion matrices to determine where the models were succeeding and failing.
 I also monitored the normalized discounted cumulative gain (NDCG) score, the ranking quality metric used by Kaggle to evaluate submissions.
 Typically, a bootstrap could be used to assess the statistical significance of differences in error metrics, but in the interest of time I simply gauged performance on the holdout and test set.

-## L1-regularized logistic regression
+## L1-Regularized Logistic Regression
 I started with a one-versus-next L1-regularized logistic regression approach implemented in scikit-learn.
 The model trains a family of linear classifiers to distinguish one class from all others and predicts the class with the highest probability.
 The linear model performs above chance as indicated by a macro auROC of 0.66.
 The confusion matrix indicates that the model is heavily biased to the non-booking (NDF) and US categories.

 ![Figure 5]({{ site.baseurl }}/images/airbnb_conf_mat.png "Confusion matrices.")